CESNET/Nemea/README.md

 The Nemea system consists of:
 * [Nemea framework](https://github.com/CESNET/Nemea-Framework): The heart of the system that provides interconnection of modules, data format (and its handling) and common functions, algorithms and data structures.
 * [Nemea modules](https://github.com/CESNET/Nemea-Modules): Base modules of the system for export&storage of flow data, replay of stored flow data, filtering, merging, and others.
-It also contains a basic flow exporter capable of L7 information.
+It also contains a basic flow exporter capable of extracting L7 information.
-* [Nemea detectors](https://github.com/CESNET/Nemea-Detectors): Detection modules that can detect and report various types of malicious traffic such as DoS, DDoS, scanning, bruteforce attacks.
+* [Nemea detectors](https://github.com/CESNET/Nemea-Detectors): Detection modules that can detect and report various types of malicious traffic such as DoS, DDoS, scanning, bruteforce attacks, etc.
-* [Nemea Supervisor](https://github.com/CESNET/Nemea-Supervisor): Central management and monitoring module of the Nemea system.
-It takes care of running modules according to configuration.
+* [Nemea Supervisor](https://github.com/CESNET/Nemea-Supervisor): Central management and monitoring tool of the Nemea system.
+It takes care of running modules according to a specified configuration.

 This file describes the installation and basic usage of the Nemea system.
 To see more general information, please have a look at